ArhanChaudhary/qter/README.md

 ...
 ```

-Indicates repeatedly performing U' R2 until the UFR corner position and UB edge position contain their solved pieces.
-Then, perform L D' on the Rubik's cube.
+Indicates repeatedly performing `U' R2` until the UFR corner position and UB edge position contain their solved pieces.
+Then, perform `L D'` on the Rubik's cube.
 Note that three faces uniquely identify any corner position and two faces uniquely identify any edge position on the Rubik's cube, hence UFR (up front right) and UF (up front).

 Determining if a position contains its solved piece slightly varies from puzzle to puzzle, but the idea remains the same.
 For the Rubik's cube, this is the case when each face of the piece at the position is the same color as its center.
 The following illustrates a successful `solved-goto 4 UFR UF` instruction:

 <img src="media/solved-goto-example.png" width="125" alt="A Rubik's cube with the UFR and UF positions solved">

 For other twisty puzzles, see [Other twisty puzzles](#other-twisty-puzzles).

 </ul>

-- `input <prompt> <moves> max-input <number>`
+- `input <prompt> <algorithm> max-input <number>`

 <ul>

 This instruction facilitates arbitrary input from a user which will be stored and processed on the puzzle.
-To do so, repeat the given sequence of moves "your input" number of times.
+To do so, repeat the given algorithm "your input" number of times.
 For example:

 ```l
 Puzzles